Quantum K Whitney relations for partial flag varieties: Introduction

 \begin{thm} Assume \Cref{conj:lambda_y} holds.
-Then the relations \eqn{lambda_y rel} form a complete set of relations, i.e., there is an isomorphism
+Then the relations \eqn{lambda_y_rel_intro} form a complete set of relations, i.e., there is an isomorphism

 of \(\K_T(\pt)[\![q]\!]\)-algebras sending \(e_\ell(X^{(j)})\) to \(\wedge^\ell(\cS_{j})\) and \(e_\ell(Y^{(j)})\) to \(\wedge^\ell(\cS_{{j+1}}/\cS_{j})\). \end{thm} The proof of this theorem follows a strategy developed in \cite{gu2022quantum}, generalizing a classical result by Siebert and Tian \cite{siebert.tian} (see also \cite{fulton.pandh:notes}) about the quantum cohomology ring.
 Roughly speaking, in order to find the ideal of quantum relations, it suffices to find a presentation of the classical ring, then quantize each relation in this presentation.
-While the quantum cohomology version follows easily from a graded version of Nakayama's lemma, the version needed for quantum \(\K\)-theory, is more subtle.
-The precise statement is given in \Cref{prop:Nakiso} below.
+The quantum cohomology version follows easily from a graded version of Nakayama's lemma.
+The version needed for quantum \(\K\)-theory, is more subtle, and is given in \Cref{prop:Nakiso} below.
 A key hypothesis needed in this proposition is that the claimed presentation is finitely generated as a $\K_T(\pt)[\![q]\!]$-module.
-We prove this in Appendix \ref{app:fg} (see~\Cref{prop:KNak}) in a rather general context about modules over formal power series rings; {it is closely related to results from \cite{eisenbud:CAbook}.} This method might be of use for proving presentations for other (flag) varieties.

-The main result of this paper is a proof of \Conjecture{lambda_y} for the incidence varieties $\Fl(1,n-1;n)$, cf. \Theorem{rels} and \Theorem{incidence}.
+We prove this in Appendix \ref{app:fg} (see~\Cref{prop:KNak}) in a rather general context about modules over formal power series rings; {it is closely related to statements from \cite{eisenbud:CAbook}.} This method might be of use for proving presentations for more general cases.
+In this paper we prove \Conjecture{lambda_y} for the incidence varieties $\Fl(1,n-1;n)$, cf. \Theorem{rels} and \Theorem{incidence}.
 We denote by $q_1, q_2$ the quantum parameters corresponding to the Schubert curves indexed by the simple reflections $s_1=(1,2), s_{n-1}=(n-1, n)$, respectively.

 \begin{thm} \Cref{conj:lambda_y} holds for $\Fl(1,n-1;n)$.
 More explicitly, the following relations hold in $\QK_T(\Fl(1,n-1;n))$, and they form a complete set of relations: